rafaelkallis/bsc-thesis/vertiefung/content.md

 |_  return r
 Where λ is a node's label, i.e node /a/c has "c" as a label , | is the concatenation operator, par(m) returns the parent node of m and d[k] returns the latest value of property k on node d.

-We see that Algorithms 3.1's performance is dependent on the node m's depth (1st loop) and on the number of descendants of n (2nd loop).
+We see that Algorithms 3.1's performance is dependent on the node m's tree depth (1st loop) and on the number of descendants of n (2nd loop).

 Descendants of a node in the PI are not guaranteed to satisfy a CAS query.
 Let's consider example 3.1.2